+Actuarial assumptions are not sacrosanct.
+In fact, it is not uncommon for actuarial assumptions to be changed to better reflect a plan's experience and prognosis.
 Each year the actuarial process examines the experience of the fund.
-General parameters indicate that a variance of less than 3% of the unfunded liability is acceptable to assure that the assumptions used remain suitable.
+General parameters indicate that a variance of less than 3% of the actuarial accrued liability is acceptable to assure that the assumptions used remain suitable.
 The measurement compares the actual unfunded liability to the expected unfunded liability.
-The total gain and loss developed is then analyzed by individual assumption to assure appropriateness.
-[The exceptionally large market value adjustment loss this year results from the mandated change in the method used to develop the actuarial value of assets.
-This is a non-recurring loss.]
-Based upon the results of this year's analysis, both in aggregate and individually, we have determined that the chosen assumptions generally remain suitable for continued use.
-However, despite the overall investment loss and the offsetting demographic gains, we have elected to lower the investment return assumption 1⁄4% to 7.25%.
-We believe that this change will further stabilize the ongoing contributions and better anticipate the current investment climate.
+The total gain and loss developed is then analyzed by individual assumption, where available, to assure appropriateness.
+Based upon the results of this year's analysis, both in aggregate and individually, we have determined that the chosen assumptions remain suitable for continued use.
+A single year deviation is not an automatic trigger for a change in assumptions.
+Instead, multiple years are monitored and changes in assumptions generally occur only after trends are discovered.
+At the request of the Trustees the assumed rate of investment return was lowered by 1⁄2% to 6.75% The effect on the Unfunded Accrued Liability is shown on Page 11 of this report in the derivation of changes in liability.

-TCG Public Consulting, Ltd: is affiliated with Tepfer Consulting Group, Ltd.
+TCG Public Consulting, Ltd. is affiliated with Tepfer Consulting Group, Ltd.

-Mr. Dan Donath Page 2 November 7, 2012
+Mr. Daniel A. Donath Page 2 November 4, 2013